Caldas da Rainha, a small city about one-hour drive north of Lisbon, is known for two things: hot springs and ceramics.

 - Museu do Ciclismo – if you have a thing for two wheels, this museum covers the history of the bicycle in Portugal.

 9. Visit the town of Óbidos

 On the way into Caldas from Lisbon you’ll whiz past an ancient walled city.
 That Óbidos.
 This charming village is a little like stepping into a fairytale.
 Within the high stone walls is a village of white-washed houses.
 Wander up and down the tiny cobbled streets, popping into bookstores, bakeries and tasting ginjinha, a sour cherry liqueur made famous by the town.
 Leave time to climb the walls and circle the town from above – it’s particularly spectacular at sunset.

 Look, I try to keep things classy here on this blog but some things can’t be avoided.
 And if I send you to Caldas da Rainha and you see shop windows full of penises you’re going to have questions, so let’s just clear it up here like adults.

 For some, quite unknown reason, penis objects are a local tradition that can be traced back to the 19th century.
-Around town you’ll spot ceramic dicks, fridge magnets, pastries and more shaped like genitals.
+Around town you’ll spot ceramic dicks, fridge magnets, pastries and more than you could ever imagine all shaped like genitals.
+Lovely!